Firdaous02/Local_Explorer/README.md

 ## About the Project

 Local Explorer is designed to simplify activity discovery and enhance your leisure time.
-With location and weather-based suggestions and a user-friendly design, the platform helps users find events and activities effortlessly.
+With location and weather-based suggestions and a user-friendly design, the platform helps users find places and activities effortlessly.

 ### Key Objectives
 - Provide **personalized activity and place recommendations** based on user preferences and weather.